 - Shredded Cheese - A mixture of shredded mozzarella cheese and cheddar cheese bakes up nice and gooey.

 - Hot Sauce - We love using Frank's Red Hot sauce to give a hot and spicy flavor to the buffalo pasta.
 Feel free to reduce the amount or use a wing sauce instead to make it milder.

 - Ranch Dressing or Blue Cheese Dressing - Either one will taste great.
 It all depends on which dressing you prefer with your buffalo chicken wings.
 Our family prefers ranch dressing, so we make buffalo ranch chicken.

 - Pasta - Use your favorite pasta noodles for this easy casserole.
-We prefer penne noodles because they hold sauce better.
-Bow tie noodles would be awesome in this buffalo chicken pasta too.
+We prefer penne noodles because they hold the sauce better.
+Bow tie noodles would be awesome in this buffalo chicken pasta, too.
 Cook and drain the noodles before stirring them into the buffalo chicken dip mixture.

 - Optional Toppings - Green onions and blue cheese crumbles are great toppings for this buffalo pasta.

 How to Make Buffalo Chicken Pasta